pdulak/konta-kt/readme.md

 `python manage.py startapp new_app_name`

+Once added, go to settings.py and add in INSTALLED_APPS section

+---

 Go to the Docker image and execute commands in Bash:

 `docker exec -it <name of image> bash`